cardboard-iguana/cardboard-iguana.com/notes/metasploit.md

 * `set $OPTIONS`
 * `run`

+You can use msfconsole as a shell, but there’s no redirect functionality.

 ### Commands

+* `back` — exit the current module
 * `db_nmap $FLAGS $IP` — run nmap and dump the results into the Metasploit DB; all nmap $FLAGS are supported and Metasploit will elevate privileges if necessary
+* `help` — get metasploit help
+* `history` — display command history
 * `hosts` — display known hosts in DB
 * `hosts -d` — delete saved hosts from DB
 * `info` — show module information (including exploit target options)